 Illicit meth may be found as a liquid, powder, or rock.
 In addition to crystal meth, methamphetamine is also referred to as glass or ice.
 Methamphetamine is also in an illegal combination drug called yaba that contains meth and caffeine.

-When a person first begins abusing meth they may be able to hide certain signs of drug abuse.
-As abuse becomes more frequent and transitions to addiction, however, it can be very difficult to hide major signs of methamphetamine abuse, including:
+When a person first begins abusing meth they may be able to hide certain signs of drug use.
+As use becomes more frequent and transitions to addiction, however, it can be very difficult to hide major signs of methamphetamine use, including:

 - methamphetamine tolerance: The dose of meth a person is used to taking does not create the rush or euphoric feelings they seek.